MakieOrg/Makie.jl/docs/documentation/theming.md

 ```
 \end{examplefigure}

-## Theming layoutable objects
+## Theming block objects

-Every Layoutable such as `Axis`, `Legend`, `Colorbar`, etc. can be themed by using its type name as a key in your theme.
+Every Block such as `Axis`, `Legend`, `Colorbar`, etc. can be themed by using its type name as a key in your theme.

 Here is how you could define a simple ggplot-like style for your axes: